abdisalanfirin/Penetration-Test-Engagement/Report.md

 3. Start Metasploit and search for the Icecast module and load it for use.:

-    >Msfconsole.
+    - Msfconsole.

-    >Search icecast.
+    - Search icecast.

-    >Use 0.
+    - Use 0.

-MSFconsole provides a command line interface to access and work with the Metasploit.
+- The Metasploit is a computer security that provides information about security vulnerabilities and aids in penetration testing and IDS signature development.
-The Metasploit is a computer security that provides information about security vulnerabilities and aids in penetration testing and IDS signature development.
+- MSFconsole provides a command line interface to access and work with the Metasploit.

     starting metasploit and searching icecast
  ![RHOST setting](./Images/snap-x.PNG)